craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Weapons/Custom Weapon Mechanics.md

 ### Thrown

 This weapon is designed to be thrown.
 The first item in the range column is the default range of the weapon.
-The second item in the range column is the extended range of the weapon; making such a distanced attack puts the attack roll at disadvantage.
+The second item in the range column is the extended range of the weapon, though making such a distanced attack puts the attack roll at disadvantage.

 ### Ranged